You’re likely familiar with the idea that shorter videos are better.

 Just like a piece of writing, an explainer video should be only as long as it needs to be.

-Animated clips beyond 3 minutes are likely to be a deep introduction of a product, a brand story or a very intense tutorial on how to use a product.
-In these cases, the viewers can expect a longer video, but it will no longer fall under the category of an explainer video.
+Animated clips beyond 3 minutes are likely to be a deep introduction of a product, a brand story or a very intense tutorial on how to use products or services.
+In such events, the viewers can expect a longer video, but it will no longer fall under the category of an explainer video.

-An animated explainer makes complex things simple by explaining your product features to customers.
+An animated explainer makes complex things simple by explaining product features to customers on your website.
 The longer you make the information transfer process, the more complicated it is.
+So make sure to choose simple topics from which client can learn a lot in the shortest amount of time possible.

 An explainer’s purpose is to explain a product, service, or virtually anything in bite-sized information.
 That means the shorter it is, the better results it will achieve (based on its essential purpose).